-The Daily Mail was founded by Alfred Harmsworth and his brother Harold Harmsworth, who would later become Lord Northcliffe and Lord Rothermere, respectively.
+The Daily Mail history begins when the newspaper was founded by Alfred Harmsworth and his brother Harold Harmsworth, who would later become Lord Northcliffe and Lord Rothermere, respectively.
 The first edition of the newspaper was printed in broadsheet format on 4th May 1896.
 The paper had enormous success in its early years, particularly since it embraced Britain’s entry into a new technological era.
-It also emphasised fast delivery of news, using new technology to deliver news stories quicker than other newspapers of the time.
+It also emphasised fast delivery of news, using new technology such as mechanical typesetting on a linotype machine and rotary printing machines, to deliver news stories quicker than other newspapers of the time.

 When Lord Northcliffe died in 1922, Lord Rothermere took full control of the paper and it would subsequently pass down through the generations of his family.
 His son Esmond Harmsworth (2nd Viscount Rothermere) was appointed Chairman of Associated Newspapers in 1932.
 During the 1930s, Esmond Harmsworth had depicted the regimes of Hitler and Mussolini in a positive light due to his admiration of the two men.
 In turn, the paper encouraged the expansion of the fascist movement.
 This makes reading back issues of the newspaper from the 1930s particularly interesting.

 Esmond was then succeeded by his son Vere Harmsworth (3rd Viscount Rothermere) in 1971.
 Following the death of Vere Harmsworth in 1998, his son Jonathan Harmsworth (4th Viscount Rothermere) became Chairman of both Associated Newspapers and its parent company, The Daily Mail and General Trust.

 The Daily Mail has remained since its conception within the Harmsworth family.
 The paper had been cleverly captioned ‘A Penny Newspaper for One Halfpenny,‘ at a time when all other London daily newspapers were priced at one penny.